 - Internal Retries: The number of retries of statements in the transaction.

 - Last Retry Reason: The reason for the last statement retry.

 - Number of Statements: The number of statements in the transaction.

 - Application Name: The name specified by the

-- Session ID: Link to the session in which the transaction is running.
+- Session ID: Link to the ID of the session in which the transaction is running.

-If a statement execution is waiting, the statement execution details are followed by Contention Insights and details of the statement execution on which the blocked statement execution is waiting.
-For more information about contention, see Understanding and avoiding transaction contention.
+If a transaction execution is waiting, the transaction execution details are followed by Contention Insights and details of the transaction execution on which the blocked transaction execution is waiting.
+For more information about contention, see Transaction contention.